 On Facebook, we have a set of Community Standards, and on Instagram, we have Community Guidelines that we ask our community to follow.
 If we find content that violates these policies, like in the case of bullying or harassment, we’ll remove it.

 If you think content has been removed incorrectly, we also allow for appeals.
-On Instagram, you can appeal content or account removal through our Help Center or directly within the app.
+On Instagram, you can appeal content or account removal through our Help Center.
 On Facebook, you can also go through the same process on the Help Center.

 We strongly enforce our rules to ensure all people can participate in the public conversation freely and safely.
 These rules specifically cover a number of areas including topics such as: